Last Updated on April 26, 2021

 Vegas is an easy and quick getaway for many.
 While the strip does have unquestionable appeal for the ‘trouble’ you can get into in a short weekend, fun in Las Vegas is not only on the strip.
-From downtown Las Vegas to as far as a day trip to the Grand Canyon, there are many experiences to keep Las Vegas a fresh and interesting destination with every visit.
+From downtown Las Vegas to as far as a day trip to the Grand Canyon, there are many new things to try in Vegas that will help to keep Las Vegas a fresh and interesting destination with every visit.

 Our suggestions below will give you a better understanding of the area and will be well-worth your effort to venture a little farther.
-There are always so many great main attractions to choose from in Vegas, but you’re really missing out if you never venture off of the beaten path.
+There are always so many great main attractions to choose from in Vegas, but you’re really missing out if you never venture around Las Vegas off the strip for some of your Vegas activities.

 This article may include affiliate links.
 At no extra cost to you, we make a tiny commission when you click on a link and decide to buy something.